 Renpho AI Smart Exercise Bike

-Renpho isn't exactly a household name in home exercise, but the AI Smart Exercise Bike has a lot to offer at a reasonable price.
+Renpho isn't exactly a household name in home exercise, but the AI Smart Exercise Bike has much to offer at a reasonable price.
 This bike earned high regard in our budget exercise bike review, but it's more of a value proposition when compared to the higher-end models here.
-The bike is quite sturdy with 80 levels of smart motor damping magnetic resistance to suit a huge range of exercise intensity.
+The bike is reasonably sturdy, with 80 levels of smart motor damping magnetic resistance to suit various exercise intensities.
 It has a fairly simple interface with a dial to change resistance and a digital display that shows one metric at a time.
 The bike can be controlled manually, but it is also FTMS Bluetooth enabled, so you can pair it with your tablet or phone to connect to the free AI Gym app.
 The AI Gym app is relatively bare-bones, but it includes a modest selection of fitness tests, classes, and scenic rides, plus the FTMS Bluetooth makes automatic resistance changes when following certain programs.
-Additionally, through your device, it works with a variety of third-party apps like Zwift, Kinomap, FulGaz, Wahoo SYSTM, and more, so you can train using your favorite platform.
+Additionally, your device works with various third-party apps like Zwift, Kinomap, FulGaz, Wahoo SYSTM, and more, so you can train using your favorite platform.
 Unlike the higher-end spin bikes, the Renpho has a freewheel design to simulate the feel of riding outdoors.
-This bike is quick and easy to assemble, and it has a relatively small footprint compared to most other models we tested.
+This bike is quick and easy to assemble and has a relatively small footprint compared to most other models we tested.

-While the Renpho AI Smart Bike can accommodate a wide range of user heights, we feel that the upper end of the recommended 4'11" to 6'5" range may be slightly exaggerated.
-Our lead tester is 6"0" with a 35" inseam, and he had the seat height completely maxed out.
+While the Renpho AI Smart Bike can accommodate a wide range of user heights, the upper end of the recommended 4'11" to 6'5" range may be slightly exaggerated.
+Our lead tester is 6"0" with a 34" inseam, and the seat height was completely maxed out.
 While the resistance is relatively smooth and quiet, it can't quite match the feel and silence of the more expensive competition.
 The display and controls are functional but very basic on their own, and this bike is best used with a tablet or phone as the display with the AI Gym app or any of the other apps it's compatible with.
-We love that it is free, but the AI Gym app is incredibly basic compared to others like Peloton, Echelon, or iFit, for example.
+We love that it is free, but the AI Gym app is incredibly basic compared to others like Peloton, Echelon, or iFit.
 That said, it's better than nothing, and its compatibility with third-party apps makes it a compelling option for the price.